 - Efflorescence usually indicates the presence of excess moisture.

 - It will very likely return if the moisture problem is not also corrected.

 If you have been struggling to remediate efflorescence in your home or you would like to prevent it, call a professional for assistance.
 They can examine your home for any potential areas where moisture could enter your interior and correct them.

-Since our founding, we’ve proudly helped our Maryland neighbors remediate and prevent efflorescence by getting to the source of the problem.
-Our team of experts are trained to correct a variety of water penetration issues in basements, crawlspaces, and other areas of your home.
+Since Dry-Tek‘s founding, we’ve proudly helped our Maryland neighbors remediate and prevent efflorescence by getting to the source of the problem.
+Our team of experts is trained to correct a variety of water penetration issues in basements, crawlspaces, and other areas of your home.
 To learn more about how we can help you with efflorescence on your walls, contact us anytime.